Anne-Marie Imafidon: Recognition

-In 2017, Imafidon became an Honorary Fellow at Keble College, Oxford and was awarded an MBE for her work in being an inspiration for young women around the world in STEM.
-She was the 2022-2023 President of the British Science Association.
-In 2020 she received the Suffrage Science Award.
+In 2017, Imafidon became an Honorary Fellow at Keble College, Oxford, and was appointed a Member of the Order of the British Empire (MBE) in the New Year Honours for her services to young women and STEM sectors.
+In 2020, she was voted the UK's most influential woman in tech by Computer Weekly and received the Suffrage Science Award.
 In 2023, Imafidon was awarded an Honorary Doctorate by Royal Holloway, University of London, followed by an honorary Doctorate of Science from the University of Bath.